The Roots of our Christian Faith

 The Life We Were Born to Live

 The life we were born to live is a life of fullness and purpose, of blessings and joy – a life that takes us back to our ancestral heritage and obedience to Yahweh and His instructions.
 Back to His Sabbaths, His appointed days and His instructions.
 Praise Yahweh that in these last days, He is calling His people back to their original Hebraic roots.
 This movement is happening all around the world as we speak.
 The Holy Spirit is humbling believer’s hearts and removing the Greco-Roman scales from their eyes so that they can truly embrace their heritage in Messiah.
-As prophesied by the prophet Jeremiah and quoted by the author of Hebrews, under the renewed covenant the Law of God is beginning to be put in people’s hearts and minds.
-(Jeremiah 31:31-34, Hebrews 8:8-12) The renewed covenant will be complete at His return when we receive our resurrected bodies and will be unable to sin.
+As prophesied by the prophet Jeremiah and quoted by the author of Hebrews, the Law of God is beginning to be put in people’s hearts and minds.
+(Jeremiah 31:31-34, Hebrews 8:8-12) The renewed covenant will be fully established at His return when we receive our resurrected bodies and will be unable to sin.

 In the end, Yeshua will return to His ancestral possession – Israel – His chosen people.
-He will stand with His feet on the Mount of Olives (Zechariah 14:4) and His Kingdom will be restored to Him.
+He will stand with His feet on the Mount of Olives (Zechariah 14:4) and His Kingdom will be given to Him.
 He will reign as King over the entire earth from Jerusalem, not Rome or the United States.
 He will teach us HIS ways that we may walk in HIS paths.
 No more will we walk in Rome’s ways.
 HIS law will go forth from Zion (Isaiah 2:3, Micah 4:2) and will be taught again to all the nations.
 We will return to our ancestral roots.
-We will celebrate HIS holy days instead of pagan holidays… we will keep HIS Sabbaths not the Roman Sabbath… we will eat only clean foods He intended us to eat… we will live according to the perfect law we were meant to live by.
+We will celebrate HIS holy days instead of pagan holidays… we will keep HIS Sabbaths not the Roman Sabbath… we will eat only the clean foods He created us to eat… we will live according to the perfect law we were meant to live by.
 For this is who we were all created to be.
 We were never supposed to live a Roman life.
 We were never meant to celebrate pagan holidays masked as Christian ones.
 Our Hebrew heritage was stolen from us.
 Now it’s time to take it back!

 Have the Mind of Yeshua